Preliminary note

 - Notion → OAuth + nested structures.

-Result: specific integrations that are complicated to maintain and can end up in chaos.
+Result: specific integrations that are complicated to maintain and can end in chaos.

 flowchart LR